In this article we’ll walk through a handy checklist of the principal things you need to think about when preparing artwork for print or web.

 FA stands for Final Artwork, it refers to the last approved version of a digital file before it is sent to print or web.
 FA is an essential step because as there are many changes to make to the original digital copy.
 If you are the person sending your artwork for print or web, the responsibility of producing the FA falls on you.

-Ensure all files, including placed files are in CMYK instead of RGB.
-Using RGB in print can result in colors being “out of gamut”.
-The printer will select alternative colors automatically, that often create duller and lack detail outcome.
+Ensure all files, including placed files, are in CMYK instead of RGB.
+Using RGB in print can result in colours being “out of gamut”.
+The printer will select alternative colours automatically, that often create duller and lack detail outcome.
 This is why it is important during the Final Artwork process to check if your file is in CMYK mode.
 In some very specific cases, Pantone values are used, but very seldom.

-For digital/web, color is often a key aspect of artwork.
-The colors you see on your artboard may not be the colors that will appear in a web browser on someone else’s system.
-You can prevent dithering (the method of simulating unavailable colors) and other color problems by taking two precautionary steps when creating web graphics.
-First, always work in RGB color mode.
-Second, use a web-safe color.
+For digital/web, colour is often a key aspect of artwork.
+The colours you see on your artboard may not be the colours that will appear in a web browser on someone else’s system.
+You can prevent dithering (the method of simulating unavailable colours) and other colour problems by taking two precautionary steps when creating web graphics.
+First, always work in RGB colour mode.
+Second, use a web-safe colour.

-Ensure to either provide the font or outlined it as the printer might not have the font that was used.
-This can create a serious problems as the words might lose shape or even disappear during printing.
+To make sure your valuable content is being printed crisp and sharp, ensure to either provide the font or outlined it as the printer might not have the font that was used.
+This can create a serious problem as the words might lose shape or even disappear during printing.